At Emonie’s Closet, we believe in the transformative power

 Emonie’s Closet is more than a charitable program; it's a haven where individuals find not just clothes but the threads of their future.

-Our mission is to nurture the potential of youth in foster care, those aging out of the system, and families experiencing transient financial challenges.
-By providing free clothing and informational
+Our mission is to prepare a youth in foster care, those aging out of the system, and families experiencing transient financial challenges.
+By providing free clothing and informational about essential vocational and business skills, we aim to instill dignity,

 self-worth, and independence.